Semidefinite representation for convex hulls of real algebraic curves: Auxiliary results

 \begin{lab} We keep fixing the extension $\R\subset R$ and the valuation ring $B$ of $R$ as before.
-We assume now that $C$ is a nonsingular and geometrically connected affine algebraic curve over $\R$, and we consider the affine scheme $C\otimes_\R B=\Spec(\R[C]\otimes B)$.
+We now assume that $C$ is a nonsingular and geometrically irreducible affine algebraic curve over $\R$, and we consider the affine scheme $C\times_{\Spec(\R)}\Spec(B)= \Spec(\R[C]\otimes B)$.
 This is a relative affine curve over $\Spec(B)$.
 If $B$ were a discrete valuation ring, the situation would be a (very particular) instance of a relative curve over a Dedekind scheme, hence an arithmetic surface.
-However, $B$ has divisible value group and therefore is not noetherian.
+However, $B$ has divisible value group and therefore is not noetherian (as long as $R\ne\R$).
 Moreover, the Krull dimension of $B$ can be arbitrarily large.
 Therefore we cannot directly rely on arguments that are well-known for arithmetic surfaces, or simply for noetherian rings.
-Still, the situation and the auxiliary results we are about to prove, resemble the case of a relative curve over a discrete valuation ring. \end{lab}
+Still, the situation and the auxiliary results we are about to prove, resemble the case of a relative curve over a discrete valuation ring.